wwerkk/transfer-m4l/README.md

 - any RAVE model, you can download some pre-trained ones here (darbouka_onnx does not work for the moment): https://acids-ircam.github.io/rave_models_download
 ## Quick start
 - Download the required files from above and add them to your Max path.
-If you don't know how to do that - clone the repo as instructed below and simply put all of the necessary files inside of the repo directory.
+If you don't know how to do that: clone the repo as instructed below and simply put all of the necessary files inside of the repo directory.
 - For ``transfer.amxd`` to appear in Max for Live/Max Audio Effects in Ableton, on MacOS run:
 ```
 git clone https://github.com/wwerkk/transfer-m4l.git ~/Music/Ableton/User\ Library/Presets/Audio\ Effects/Max\ Audio\ Effect/transfer